A Complexity-Brightness Correlation in Gamma Ray Bursts: Stretched Exponential Fits and Their Errors

-We found that the Poisson average $a$ in bin $j$ for all studied cases can be parameterized as $a_j = p_j\; N\; g(p_j)\; f(p_j N)$ where $p_j$ is the ATP value in the bin (averaged over $N \times K$ events), $g$ and $f$ are slowly varying functions: $g$ varies between 3 and 5, $f(x) = 1$ at $x > 2$ and smoothly decreases at $x < 2$.
-Then the standard maximum likelihood procedure was applied with an estimator $\chi^2 = - 2 \sum_j \ln [F(p_j-h_j,a_j)/F(a_j,a_j)]$, where $h_j$ is our hypothesis: $h_j=\beta \exp[-(t/t_0)^{1/3}]$.
+We found that the Poisson average $a$ in bin $j$ for all studied cases can be parameterized as $a_j = p_j\; N\; \xi(p_j)\; \phi(p_j N)$ where $p_j$ is the ATP value in the bin (averaged over $N \times K$ events), $\xi$ and $\phi$ are slowly varying functions: $\xi$ varies between 3 and 5, $\phi(x) = 1$ at $x > 2$ and smoothly decreases at $x < 2$.
+Then the standard maximum likelihood procedure was applied with an estimator $\chi^2 = - 2 \sum_j \ln [\Phi(p_j-h_j,a_j)/\Phi(a_j,a_j)]$, where $h_j$ is our hypothesis: $h_j=\beta \exp[-(t/t_0)^{1/3}]$.
 At large values of $a_j$, this expression coincides with the traditional $\chi^2$ estimator.

 We need two kind of fits depending on the aim.
-If we are interested in the shape of the ATP slope, we use a 3-parametric fit: $F(t)= \beta \exp[-(t/\t0)^{\nu}]$, where $\beta$, $\nu$, and $\t0$ are free parameters with the additional requirement that $\beta$ is close to 1 which is fulfilled in all reasonable cases.

-With pulse avalanche simulation runs (500 $\times$ 400) and (500 $\times$ 1000) we found that the error in the best fit estimate for $\nu$ is: $\sigma_{\nu}/\nu$ =0.049 $\times \sqrt{1000/N}$ where $N$ is the number of events in the sample.
-The cross-correlation of $\t0$ and $\nu$ for a pulse avalanche simulation run (200 $\times$ 750) is shown in Fig.~\ref{fig:scat}.
+If we are interested in the shape of the ATP slope, we use a 3-parameter fit: $f(t)= \beta \exp[-|t/\t0|^{\nu}]$, where $\beta$, $\nu$, and $\t0$ are free parameters with the additional requirement that $\beta$ is close to 1 which is fulfilled in all reasonable cases.
+With pulse avalanche simulation runs (500 $\times$ 300) and (500 $\times$ 1000) we found that the error in the best fit estimate for $\nu$ is: $\sigma_{\nu}/\nu$ =0.049 $\times \sqrt{1000/N}$ where $N$ is the number of events in the sample.
+The cross-correlation of $\t0$ and $\nu$ for a pulse avalanche simulation run (200 $\times$ 750) is shown in Figure~\ref{fig10}.
 One can see that it is very strong and the error for $\t0$ is large for a free $\nu$.

 However, if we are interested in the behavior of time constants as a function of brightness we should fix $\nu$.
 Indeed, we can compare time constants only with a hypothesis that the ATPs have the same shape (i.e., the same SE index $\nu$) intrinsically.
 Our studies demonstrate that this hypothesis is not exactly true (see \S~4).
 Nevertheless, the measurement of $\t0$ with constant $\nu$ is still the best that can be done.
 The deformation of the slope, if moderate, gives a second-order error.
-Therefore we measure $\t0$ with a 2-parametric fit.
+Therefore we measure $\t0$ with a 2-parameter fit.